jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/report_context_theory.md

 ### Important considerations

-*all the stuff about conversion and all the connections*

 The lead battery has to be charged with a voltage close to its nominal voltage of 12V.
 Also it is sensitive to overcharging or deep discharge.
 This is taken care of by the charge controller, which also internally downconverts the input voltage from the solar panel.